Local Events Scheduled For The Fall & Winter

 • Student Studio, Belton Center for the Arts-Thursdays 3:30 to 5:00 for students ages 10 and up who are looking for private lessons to expand their artistic abilities.
 The curriculum follows South Carolina state standards and the instructor (Madison Ashley) works directly with students and their parents to ensure a class that accommodates introductory, intermediate and advance levels.
 The cost is $50/month plus a one-time $50 charge for supplies and materials.
 Students may begin the course at the beginning of any month or leave at the end of any month.
 The program will follow a 10 month (September through June) curriculum.
 Visit Beltoncenterforthearts.org/student-studio for a complete class syllabus and to register.

-• Natural Connections, Belton Area Museum Association-March 23 through May 25.
+• Natural Connections, Belton Area Museum Association-Open during regular museum hours through May 25.
 This exhibit focuses on the use of personal spaces to create a natural connection, concentrating both on past and current trends.
 Natural Connections features antique and vintage gardening tools, artwork and photographs of famous and local gardens, wildlife taxidermy, outdoor structures, collections of bugs and butterflies, and many other interesting items with connections to nature in our own backyards.
 Either because of aesthetics, people have dug in the dirt and connected to backyard nature in various ways.
 Home gardens produced vegetables to feed ourselves.
 Flowering shrubs and bulbs, annuals and perennials were planted to beautify our surroundings, creating gardens both secret and luxuriously public.
 We’ve brought in exotic plants to grace our homes and produced new strains using science and natural selection.
 Pest are always a nuisance and gardeners have found innovative ways to deal with them.
 Wildlife of all types about in our backyards, and games and gatherings bring people together.
 Visit this exhibit and examine all aspects of our natural connections!

 • Vintage, Retro, Classic, Belton Center for the Arts-Opening exhibit April 6 6:30 to 8:00.
 This exhibit will feature art that subject or concept is that of something vintage, retro, or classic.

-• Belton Spring Tennis Championships, Belton Tennis Association-Saturday, April 11.
+• Belton Spring Tennis Championships, Belton Tennis Association-Saturday, April 13.
 Junior players will be competing for championships in numerous age divisions in singles and doubles.
 Matches will be played at the Belton Tennis Center and Leda Poore Park throughout the day.
 Call or text Jonathan Rice at 864-328-8097 for entry information.

 • Chili Pepper Golf Tournament, Belton Area Museum Association-Friday, April 19 at Saluda Valley Country Club.
 Barbecue lunch and putting contest at 12:00.
 Shotgun start at 1:30.
 Sponsor a hole for $100, enter a team for $325 or enter as an individual.
 Email beltonmuseum2bellsouth.net for more information or to sign up.